 - Out-of-area dialysis

 In some plans, you may be able to go out-of-network for certain services.
 But, it usually costs less if you get your care from a network provider.
 This is called an HMO with a point-of-service (POS) option.

 Preferred Provider Organization (PPO) Plans

-Each plan gives you flexibility to go to doctors, specialists, or hospitals that aren't on the plan's list, but it will usually cost less if you get your care from a network provider.
+Each plan gives you choice to go to doctors, specialists, or hospitals that aren't on the plan's list, but it will usually cost less if you get your care from a network provider.